3570534440/microphase-antsdr-docs/source/device_and_usage_manual/ANTSDR_E_Series_Module/ANTSDR_E316_Reference_Manual/set_the_iio_firmware_ip.md

 # Set Firmware IP
 [[中文]](../../../cn/device_and_usage_manual/ANTSDR_E_Series_Module/ANTSDR_E316_Reference_Manual/set_the_iio_firmware_ip.html)

-## ●pluto firmware
+### Pluto Firmware
-If you want to use multiple ANTSDR-E316 devices when using **plutosdr** compatible firmware, you will need this guide to set the mac and ip address.
+If you want to use multiple ANTSDR-E200 devices when using **PlutoSDR** compatible firmware, you will need this guide to set the mac and ip address.
 ### QSPI Flash boot mode
-#### ○Set mac address
+#### Set mac address
 1.
-    You can enter the linux system of E316 through ssh or serial port tool.
-The default ip is **192.168.1.10** and the baud rate of the serial port is **115200**. when using the network port, please make sure you can ping the board.
+    You can enter the linux system of E200 through ssh or serial port tool.
+The default ip is `192.168.1.10` and the baud rate of the serial port is `115200`. when using the network port, please make sure you can ping the board.

-    The **default username and password**:
+    **Default login credentials**:

-    username:root
+    - Username: `root`

-    password:**analog**
+    - Password: `analog`

 2.
     After enter the linux system, Set the mac address **using the command fw_setenv**, for example.